When a chimney rebuild is the right call instead of spot repair

 The brick units used for West Palm Beach rebuilds are typically Florida-sourced Class SW (severe weather) units rated for South Florida moisture exposure.
 The mortar mixes are pre-blended type S and type N products from major manufacturers (Quikrete, Sakrete, or equivalent).
 Cap hardware is 316 marine-grade stainless from established chimney-cap manufacturers, with welded construction (not mechanically fastened) for the longest service life.
 The vapor-permeable sealer is professional-grade siloxane, applied at the specified film thickness for proper penetration.

-The lifetime workmanship warranty on full chimney rebuilds we offer in West Palm Beach is a meaningful commitment specifically because it is tied to a stable local business that has been operating under the same name in the same location for years.
-A lifetime warranty from a contractor who closes shop in two years is worthless; a lifetime warranty from a long-established local company is a durable asset that follows the property and supports the home value at sale.
+The workmanship warranty on full chimney rebuilds we offer in West Palm Beach is a meaningful commitment specifically because it is tied to a stable local business that has been operating under the same name in the same location for years.
+A workmanship warranty from a contractor who closes shop in two years is worthless; a lifetime warranty from a long-established local company is a durable asset that follows the property and supports the home value at sale.

 The warranty document specifies what is covered (workmanship issues — installation errors, mortar joint failures attributable to placement rather than age, structural settling caused by installation rather than foundation issues), what is excluded (acts of God, modifications by other contractors, abuse or misuse), and the claim process (a phone call to the same number used for the original booking).
 Transferability to a new homeowner if the property is sold makes the warranty an asset rather than a disposable receipt.